semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 ##### Unicast Discovery

 In the **unicast discovery** mode, **each node has to know the other IP addresses nodes** in the cluster.
 The configuration in a little bit different.
-The configuration line in your configuration file is the following :
+The configuration line in your configuration file is the following:

 `discovery.zen.ping.multicast.enabled: []`.